vcz-fr/TheFollowUp/_posts/2014/01/2014-01-24-how-to-not-store-passwords.md

     url: "https://www.youtube.com/watch?v=8ZtInClXe1Q"
     dead: false

-tweet: "If you are an aspiring web developer, please watch this video and take some inspiration from it."
+message: "If you are an aspiring web developer, please watch this video and take some inspiration from it."
 ---

 ## Additional information